Best of the Letters From 2009

 December 1, 2009

-A point that helped me from ever coming into WCG was made in a tract by Church of God (7th Day) that I read back around 1970.
-That point I’ve never forgotten.
-That collection they took up on their Holy Days isn’t Biblical.
+That collection WCG took up on their Holy Days isn’t Biblical.
 I looked into the meaning of the phase “Offering made by fire.”
 There’s over 60 references to it to get a grasp of its meaning.
 In English it is oblivious, even more so in Hebrew.
 Leviticus 23 “offering by fire” are sacrifices, not done on the 1st and last day, but on all 7-8 days of Unleavened Bread and Feast of Tabernacles.
 The offerings were public, not private offerings.

-Blue Letter Bible has a web site available to anyone with net connection:
+Blue Letter Bible explains it (available to anyone with net connection):

 H801: burnt-offering, offering made by fire, fire offering.